N-thnI/Prism/README.md

   <img src="https://img.shields.io/badge/Documentation-Live-blue?style=for-the-badge&logo=gitbook&logoColor=white" alt="Docs" />
 </p>

-**Prism** is a diagnostic tool for Soroban that translates complex blockchain errors into clear, actionable insights.
-By resolving custom contract errors and providing interactive time-travel replays of historical transactions, Prism helps developers identify and fix root causes in seconds.
+**Prism** is a developer tool that makes Soroban smart contract errors easy to understand.
+It takes raw, cryptic error codes from failed transactions and turns them into plain English explanations with suggested fixes.
+It also lets developers replay past transactions step by step to see exactly what went wrong and why, so they can find and fix the problem in seconds instead of guessing.

 ## Features